-Though Toyosu Market was launched in October 2018, AIYO couldn’t open at that time.
+Though Toyosu Market was launched in October 2018, Aiyo didn’t open at that time.

-But finally, AIYO started their business in Toyosu Market.
+But finally, AIYO have started their business in Toyosu Market.

 The interior is simple but have fancy atmosphere.

 I enjoyed the chef cooking from the counter seat along the aisle.